ansys/pyaedt/doc/source/User_guide/mesh.rst

 Mesh
 ====

 Mesh operations are very important in engineering simulation.
-PyAEDT can read all mesh operations already present in a design, edit them, and create them.
-All mesh operations are listed in the mesh object:
+PyAEDT can read existing mesh operations in a design, make edits, and create new operations.
+All mesh operations are conveniently listed within the mesh object:

 .. code:: python

     from pyaedt import Maxwell3d
     m3d = Maxwell3d()
     all_mesh_ops = m3d.mesh.meshoperations
     my_mesh_op = all_mesh_ops[0]
-    # all properties are in props dictionary.
+    # All properties are in props dictionary.
     my_mesh_op.props["my_prop"] = "my_value"
     my_mesh_op.update()